CiscoSE/BulkCreateBreakouts/README.md

 CAUTION!
 Scripts in this area were written to specific customer needs and are potentially destructive if not properly understood.
-These scripts do not run without customization and will make substantial changes into your environment.
+These scripts will not be effective without customization but  make substantial changes into your environment.
 It is critical that you take a backup of your ACI environment prior to running this script.
 For most environments, the script is a template for how to work with the Cisco ACI API from bash rather than a tool for actual deployment.

 Intended Purpose (Create Interfaces)
 This script is for bulk loading interface configurations.
 We make a lot of assumptions in this file about what is wanted.
 Specially: